Budget constraints top the list of information security management challenges but there is an assortment of other issues.

 IT security management and operations is evolving rapidly to address new types of threats and support IT initiatives like BYOD, cloud computing, and infrastructure virtualization.
 A new ESG report examines how security challenges, successes, and strategies affect people, processes, and technologies.
 ESG used its survey data to categorize large organizations as security management "leaders," "followers," or "laggards."
 Only 19% of enterprises can be considered "leaders"—the vast majority are extremely unprepared and remain vulnerable to cyber attacks.

-Jon Oltsik is an ESG senior principal analyst and the founder of the firm’s information security service.
-With over 25 years of technology industry experience, Jon is widely recognized as an expert in all aspects of information security and is often called upon to help customers understand a CISO's perspective and strategies.
-Recently, Jon has been an active participant with cybersecurity issues, legislation, and technology within the U.S. federal government.
+Jon Oltsik is an ESG senior principal analyst and the founder of the firm’s cybersecurity service.
+With almost 30 years of technology industry experience, Jon is widely recognized as an expert in all aspects of cybersecurity and is often called upon to help customers understand a CISO's perspective and strategies.

-© 2014 by The Enterprise Strategy Group, 20 Asylum Street, Milford, MA 01757 508.482.0188
+© 2016 by The Enterprise Strategy Group, 20 Asylum Street, Milford, MA 01757 508.482.0188